 Note: May be taught in one-unit modules: French 10A, 10B, and 10C.
 All three modules must be taken for UC transfer credit to be granted.
 French 10A (1 unit) is offered in conjunction with the Summer in Paris program.
-This course is offered as a credit/no-credit course only.
-Not offered every semester.
+This course is offered as a pass/no-pass course only.